Mack R series

 The Mack R series (also known as the Mack Model R) is a series of trucks that was manufactured by Mack Trucks from 1966 to 2005.
 The successor of the Mack B series, the R was a heavy-duty truck (Class 8) with a conventional (bonneted) cab configuration.
 With the exception of the Kenworth W900, the Mack R is the longest-produced commercial truck in history.

-As with its predecessor, the R was offered in a wide variety of configurations for a comprehensive array of vocational and transportation applications.
+As with its predecessor, the R Model was offered in a wide variety of configurations for a comprehensive array of vocational and transportation applications.
 In addition, multiple Mack truck lines have shared components with the R, including the SuperLiner and CH/CL conventionals and the F, WR, and MH cabover trucks.
 Though not the first truck to adopt a forward-tilting hood, the Mack R introduced several innovations, including an air-ride cab, an integral engine compression brake, and a drivetrain that reduced the need for an auxiliary transmission.

-The R was produced by Mack in Allentown, Pennsylvania (Lower Macungie Township, Pennsylvania after 1975); several versions (including the SuperLiner) were produced in Hayward, California until Mack closed its assembly facility there in 1980.
+The R Model was produced by Mack in Allentown, Pennsylvania (Lower Macungie Township, Pennsylvania after 1975); several versions (including the SuperLiner) were produced in Hayward, California until Mack closed its assembly facility there in 1980.
 The series was also produced locally by Mack Australia and in Iran (the latter, license-built, prior to 1979).
 During the 1990s, Mack began to phase out highway variants of the R in favor of the updated CH/CL, with severe-duty/construction variants lasting through 2005, with the Mack Granite series for those applications.

 Development

 The B series trucks had a successful production from 1953 until 1966, but they were due for update for driver comfort and safety.
 Introduced in 1965, the R series production overlapped with the B series to ease the transition for customers.
 Of the changes between series, the most significant was the introduction of the new cab.
 While maintaining the same width as the B series, the interior height was higher and the windshield was almost vertical, reminiscent of the L series trucks.
 The driver's seat was height-adjustable, and there was increased usage of sound-deadening materials.

 While the B had a more conventional hood and fenders that limited access to the engine bay, the R had a one-piece fiberglass hood that was hinged at the front.
-This setup gave unprecedented access to all of the mechanical components and is now the industry standard.
+This setup gave unprecedented access to all of the mechanical components and became the industry standard.

 Like the outgoing B series, the R series was initially powered by the Thermodyne series of gasoline and diesel engines of six- and eight-cylinder varieties.
 By 1966, the new Maxidyne diesel engine had supplanted the earlier engines.
 Engine codes were broken down as follows: EN for gasoline, END for engine, diesel, and ENDT for engine, diesel, turbocharged, followed by three digits being the engine displacement in cubic inches.